hkirk/I4dab-slides/slides/10 - NoSql and Mongo Intro/NoSql-and-Mongo.md

 * Breaks 1st normal form:
     * each row contains one value
-* Designed to make it easier (and faster) to scala horizontally on different computers
+* Designed to make it easier (and faster) to scale horizontally on different nodes
+    * Possible because
         * No JOIN operation
         * Sharding
 * No longer a given way of designing a database

 ----

-### MongoDB
+### Mongo DB

 * Specific for MongoDB
-    * Stores an array of values
+    * Stores an list of values
     * JSON types, BSON types, Arrays of values, object, null
     * Allows documents to be up to 16 MB